 What is a Pier Minister?

-A High School student who serves middle school students as a leader through strong role models through authentic relationships.
+A Pier Minister is an active practicing Catholic high school student willing to serve as a disciple of Christ to middle school students and peers while upholding the teachings of the Catholic Church and good morals.
+This person serves middle school students as a strong leader role model through authentic relationships.
 A Pier Minister strives to work and uphold the characteristics of a Pier Minister as listed below, knowing that we all are fallen and broken but seeking to live a fearless life of holiness.

 Characteristics of a Pier Minster

 - Willingness to serve

 - Loves to share the Gospel with others

 - Strong prayer life and personal relationship with Jesus Christ

 - Able to work well with others on the team